pipelinelabo/datalaiq-wiki/metrics.md

 However, we'd really appreciate if you'd leave crash reporting enabled.
 Thanks to these crash reports, we can often identify and fix problems that users may not even notice!
 It's one of our best feedback mechanisms to improve our software.

-If you would like us to remove all past crash reports that your system has sent, please email support@pipelinesecurity.net and we will permanently delete them from our system.
+If you would like us to remove all past crash reports that your system has sent, please email support@ppln.co and we will permanently delete them from our system.

 ## Metrics Reporting